Cheomseongdae: Structure

 The square stylobate base is 5.7 meters wide and built from a single layer of 12 rectangular stones.
 From the base to the window, the tower is filled with earth and rubble.

 The cylindrical body of the tower is built out of 365 pieces of cut granite, symbolizing the number of days in a year.
 However, various historical documents have reported different numbers of stones.
 Song (1983) cites a 1962 survey of the site by Gyeongju National Museum director Hong Sa-jun, who found 366 blocks.
 This discrepancy in stone count may be attributed to some researchers including or omitting a stone slab inside the top of the tower and not visible from the outside.
 The stones are fashioned as annular sectors, meaning each stone takes the shape of a curved or bent rectangle.

 At the top, there are two tiers of Jeongja-seok (井字石), and it is presumed that an observation device was placed on it.

-Its construction style parallels that used at the Bunhwangsa Temple in Gyeongju.
+Its construction style parallels that used at the Bunhwangsa in Gyeongju.